madany044/future-fs-03/README.md

 ##  License

-This project is for personal, demo, or portfolio use only.
+This project is for personal, demo, portfolio use only.
 Not for commercial Starbucks use!
 Inspired by Starbucks for educational purposes.

 ---